 If his formative years were spent getting schooled in classic French cooking, his move to Australia, Malaysia and Singapore exposed him to the innovative world of modern fusion cuisine.
 Saint Pierre was born in December 2000, a fine dining restaurant showcasing an amalgamation of French culinary techniques with an Asian edge.
 It also established Emmanuel as one of Singapore’s culinary pioneers of modern French cuisine, in a country that was then largely dominated by traditional French diners and American steakhouses.

 Over the years, Emmanuel’s influence in the industry grew along with an increasing string of accolades; he was named Chef of the Year by World Gourmet Summit in 2002 and 2006.
-Together with his team, Saint Pierre earned its first Michelin star in 2017, retained it in 2018 before upgrading to a second Michelin star in 2019, putting the restaurant on the global culinary map and sealing Emmanuel’s position as an innovator in the food and beverage industry.
+Together with his team, Saint Pierre earned its first MICHELIN Star in 2017, retained it in 2018 before upgrading to a second MICHELIN Star in 2019 and maintaining the accolade in 2021 and 2022, putting the restaurant on the global culinary map and sealing Emmanuel’s position as an innovator in the food and beverage industry.

 “The cuisine at Saint Pierre today is a reflection of my culinary journey and how I straddle the line between East and West.
-Over the years, I have evolved and refined my understanding of cross-cultural cuisine to strive for balance on the plate,” says the 52-year-old Singaporean.
+Over the years, I have evolved and refined my understanding of cross-cultural cuisine to strive for balance on the plate,” says the 54-year-old Singaporean.